 You are able to transport your baby by car.
 The baby should be secured in a babyseat, bassinette or casket.
 You need a form called the Transfer of Charge of Body form (BDM 39) with you at all times in case there is an accident or you are stopped by the police.
-See the Sands leaflet 'Transporting Your Baby: Guidelines for Parents, Family and Whānau' in this pack.
+Sands has produced guidelines for transporting a deceased baby that hospital staff will provide you with.